aakash-gadge/Bike-Rental-Prediction/README.md

 # Bike-Rental-Prediction
-Predict the daily number of bike subscribers and demand based on weather conditions
+Building a Linear Regression model to predict the daily number of bike subscribers based on weather conditions.

+This is a class assignment and the dataset used was made available from upGrad.